InstituteforDiseaseModeling/covasim/README.md

-# COVASim
+# Covasim

-COVASIM is a stochastic COVID-19 agent-based simulator that can be used for COVID-19 (novel coronavirus, SARS-CoV-2) epidemic projections, scenario interventions, etc. It can also be adapted to different contexts (for example, the Diamond Princess cruise ship, cities, countries).
+Covasim is a stochastic COVID-19 agent-based simulator that can be used for COVID-19 (novel coronavirus, SARS-CoV-2) epidemic projections, scenario interventions, etc. It can also be adapted to different contexts (for example, the Diamond Princess cruise ship, cities, countries).